0xAliRaza/wid-blog-backend/README.md

 	<a href="#authors">Authors</a>
 </p>

 <p align="center">
 	<a href="https://cloud.docker.com/repository/docker/0xaliraza/wid-blog-backend/builds"><img alt="Docker Build Status" src="https://img.shields.io/docker/cloud/build/0xaliraza/wid-blog-backend" />
 	</a><a href="https://cloud.docker.com/repository/docker/0xaliraza/wid-blog-backend/"><img alt="Docker Build Automation Status" src="https://img.shields.io/docker/cloud/automated/0xaliraza/wid-blog-backend" />
 	</a>
 </p>

-Also check out the [wid-blog-frontend](http://github.com/0xaliraza/wid-blog-frontend).
+Also, check out the [wid-blog-frontend](http://github.com/0xaliraza/wid-blog-frontend).

-Write It Down - Backend is a free to use headless blogging CMS built with [Laravel 7.x](https://laravel.com/).
+Write It Down - Backend is a free-to-use headless blogging CMS built with [Laravel 7.x](https://laravel.com/).
 It uses [JWT](https://jwt.io) for authentication and can be consumed by any frontend.
 This project was coded for the sole purpose of supporting [wid-blog-frontend](http://www.github.com/0xaliraza/wid-blog-frontend).

 ![wid-blog-backend preview](https://i.imgur.com/B15n7sm.png)

 ## About

-Write It Down - Backend is a headless blogging CMS which can be used by any kind of frontend be it a SPA, PWA and just simple jQuery project that utilizes AJAX.
+Write It Down - Backend is a headless blogging CMS which can be used by any kind of frontend be it a SPA, PWA, and just a simple jQuery project that utilizes AJAX.
 The purpose of its existence is to act as an API for [WID-Blog-Frontend](http://github.com/0xaliraza/wid-blog-frontend).

 This project was inspired by [Ghost](http://ghost.org) and [Medium](http://medium.com) but it only includes the minimal and most necessary features.

 ## Features

--   Uses [tymon\jwt-auth](https://jwt-auth.readthedocs.io/en/docs/) for user Authentication utilizing [JSON Web Tokens](https://jwt.io) .
+-   Uses [tymon\jwt-auth](https://jwt-auth.readthedocs.io/en/docs/) for user Authentication utilizing [JSON Web Tokens](https://jwt.io).

 -   Role based authorization based on these three roles:

     -   `superadmin`: Can do all actions such as creating a post (article), a page, adding tags, adding new users or editing existing users and changing blog settings.

     -   `admin`: Can do all the things a superadmin can do but can't create or modify existing superadmins and their posts.

     -   `editor`: Can only show their content, edit their own profile but can't modify or show or modify content of superadmins or admins.

--   All the basic CRUD features of a headless blog which includes posts, pages, tags, meta data, users, and images.
+-   All the basic CRUD features of a headless blog including posts, pages, tags, meta-data, users, and images.

 ## Getting Started